nanvel/blog/2017/11/trading.md

 Stop price can be calculated based on volatility (Average True Range can be used as a volatility indicator).
 Give some breath for stop price.

+Stop should be applied if price is in momentum, otherwise - it could reverse fast.
+Stop is beneficial in momentum regime and harmful in mean-revertion.

 Lower RR and higher win rate is more favorable than higher RR and lower win rate (if risk and reward are many times larger than commission) because easier to handle emotionally.